Thinkful/thinkful-curriculum-starter-files/iain-notes/unit_3/4_code_along/pets_code_along.rst

 lash everything together.
 However, for our little app, this will be overkill, we would wind up with a lot more classes and files, and we'd need to use a dependency injection master system, so we won't do that.
+(BEN: maybe that little tangent should be nuked?
+Was thinking that if students might also be taking the Angular course it could be good)

 A third approach is to alter our app so that if we try to instantiate it without a db_url, it gets created but skips connecting to the database, allowing us to at least test methods that don't require the database.
-The problem with this is that we wind up with code in our app who's *only purpose* is to behave differently for testing.
+The problem with this is that we wind up with code in our app who's only purpose is to behave *differently for testing*.
 Sometimes this is necessary and justifies itself, but we want to avoid that situation if at all possible.
-A good design should allow us to test the app and have it run *exactly* as it will in production.
+A good design should allow us to test the app and have it run exactly as it will in production.

-A final option, and the one we're going to use, is to change our method so that it doesn't even need a reference to self, and can thus be tested *without* ever instantiating our application class.
+A final option, and the one we're going to use, is to change our method so that it doesn't even need a reference to self, and can thus be tested without actually instantiating our application class.

 Static and Class Methods:
 -------------------------